Azath Salley: Azath Salley Foundation

 Before his tenure as deputy mayor of Colombo, Azath Salley founded the Azath Salley Foundation with intent to distribute food and dry rations among the less fortunate people in Sri Lanka.

 The foundation donates food, dry rations and financial assistance to less fortunate every year in collaboration with corporate sponsors and high commissions.

 National Unity Alliance

 Azath Salley is presently the leader of the National Unity Alliance, a registered and active political party in Sri Lanka.

+Hon.
+Governor Azath Salley is also the General Secretary of the party.

+According to Election Commission's records, Mr Adam Gany is the Chairman of the Party.